 3. How do you plan for a solo trip?

 You can also consult me should you need help planning your first solo trip.
-Find more details here
+At a fee of course.

 4. How do u you stay safe when travelling alone?